-10 Ways to Make Money This New Year’s Eve (While Still Having Fun)
+10 Ways You Can Make Money This New Year’s Eve (And Still Have Fun!)

 But maybe we don’t all want to do it with champagne, a fancy dinner, a new dress and a ton of people covered in glitter.
 Or maybe you do, but you don’t want to forfeit a whole paycheck just to enjoy the night?

-If you haven’t already signed up as a driver with Uber, now’s the time to do it.
+If you haven’t already signed up as a driver with Lyft, now’s the time to do it.

-New Year’s Eve is one of the biggest nights of the year for Uber all over the country.
+New Year’s Eve is one of the biggest nights of the year for ride-sharing companies all over the country.
 People want to have fun — and they want to be safe.

-A a driver with Uber, you can help partygoers in your city get where they’re going — and where they’re coming from — safely.
+As a driver with Lyft, you can help partygoers in your city get where they’re going — and where they’re coming from — safely.
 No driving drunk or walking in the cold!

 Plus, the high demand could mean a busy night and big bucks for you.